SirDancealot/Blue-Prince-Notes/Blueprints/Rooms/Misc/Treasure Trove.md

 - green, hand, white, wind (falseish) "the next three green memos you find in this room will all be true"
 - green, machine, black, moon (false) "As you have always suspected there is more to the den than meets the eye"
 - blue, machine, white, moon (wtf?)
 "The symbol infinity is used to denote the unknown, death and the number 8"
+- green, machine, white, moon (false) "There are three memoos with false statements in the clock tower"